Bell's palsy is a sudden weakness or paralysis on one side of the face. It is usually a temporary condition.

 If an underlying cause of the Bell's palsy is known, it may be treated.
 Treatment for underlying conditions may include medication or surgery.

-Antiviral medications along with corticosteroids may be recommended.
+Antiviral medications along with corticosteroids may be advised.
 There is no evidence that antiviral medication alone has any benefit.

 If the paralysis includes your eyelid, you may need to protect your eye.
 This may include: